Kayaking In Charleston SC

 It’s no surprise that kayaking in Charleston SC can be a lot of fun.
 I’m learning to appreciate lots of things about the low country that I didn’t appreciate (or know) before.

 For several years now, Charleston has been topping the “Best Of” charts for US travel destinations.
-Luckily, I’m married to a native and get to enjoy visiting family any time of the year, off the typical tourist path.
+Luckily, I’m married to a native and get to enjoy visiting the family any time of the year, off the typical tourist path.

 Whether you’re looking for good food in Charleston, black Geechie culture or a laid-back beach sprinkled with that Chucktown charm, you won’t be disappointed.
 But what’s really fun (and a family activity) that I don’t see many travel articles discuss about things to do in Charleston, is kayaking.